World traveler Clown Tom Bolton

 Buddhist prayer wheels & monuments

-This is a typical sight in the Himalaya below left.
+These are typical sights in the Himalaya.
 A Buddhist prayer wheel is a metal cylinder embossed with Buddhist prayers.
 A single prayer wheel is often held in one hand and spun around with a wrist motion.
 Entering a Tibetan populated village, one would see many prayer wheels mounted in a monument like in this photo.
 One would walk by with an outstretched hand and give them all a spin.
 Rather than wheels, sometimes there are just stones with prayers carved into them.
 They are often in a similar covered structure or even just piled in a heap.
 Below left: These kids were hanging out, sitting by a typical Buddhist monument known as a stupa.
 Every entrance to a Buddhist village would have some form of shrine.
 Figures of the Buddha seemed to be limited to inside temples.

 So, those were just a few tales from my many travels over the last thirty and something years.
 I hope you've enjoyed another side of a traveling clown!
 If you want, write me an email or better yet, book my show or set a link to this website or just state me as the beneficiary of your will!